bem/bem-sdk/packages/naming.presets/README.md

 [RunKit live example](https://runkit.com/migs911/parse-a-string-using-origin-naming-convention).

-### Creating preset with a custom naming convention
+### Creating a preset with a custom naming convention

-To create a preset with a custom naming convention use the [create](#create) function.
-In the arguments pass options that you want to overwrite in the default naming convention.
-For example, you can define that the values of modifiers are delimited with the equal (`=`).
+To create a preset with a custom naming convention, use the [create](#create) function.
+In the arguments, pass options that you want to overwrite in the default naming convention.
+For example, you can define that the values of modifiers are delimited with the equal sign (`=`).

 **Example:**